Of course, this is not true.

 - Demonopolization: Monopolies can result in centralization, unfairness, closedness and dependence.
 Breaking monopolies is called demonopolization.

-If we can't use the superscript ⁵ (U+2075), we just use the normal 5 instead, for instance for file names.
+If we can't use the superscript ⁵ (U+2075), we just use the normal 5 instead: DAVx5 (for instance for file names or when you can only use ASCII characters).

 So, we call it DAV-ex-five (or DAV-ix-fünf in German) internally.
 But it's up to you how you actually call it!